Published On: April 14, 2024By

 Revenue is reinvested in expanding functionality to broaden the vendor’s market and price point.

-It’s a great business model, and I know over 100 vendors who think so, also!
+It’s a great business model.
+And I know more than 100 vendors who think so, too!

 Extended Enterprise is the Growth Sector

-If the cloud and SaaS model made new vendors possible, then extended enterprise learning gave them something in which to specialize.
+If the cloud and SaaS model made new vendors possible, then extended enterprise learning gave them a reason to specialize.

 Corporations have the need to train both internal employees and their extended enterprise audiences – channel partners, customers and prospects.
-The responsibility to train these distinct learner audiences many times falls to unrelated business units.
-Each business unit can have its own budgets and buying cycles.
+The responsibility to train these distinct learner audiences often falls to unrelated business units.
+Each business unit is likely to have its own budgets and buying cycles.

 The purchase point for employee LMS initiatives is typically in human resources, while the purchase point for extended enterprise initiatives can be in sales, marketing, channel management or customer service departments.